Analysis | Benghazi looms large over GOP and the Jan. 6 committee

 “I could’ve argued this either way: Why give any validity to this effort?”
 Pelosi said then in announcing her picks.
 “But I do think it is important for the American people to have a pursuit of these questions done in as fair and open and balanced a way as possible.”

 And not only did Pelosi make the selections, but she declined to select the kind of bomb-throwers some have suggested McCarthy might try to appoint.
-Her top member was Rep. Elijah E. Cummings (D-Md.), who would form a friendship with the top Republican on the panel, Rep. Trey Gowdy (R-S.C.).
+Her top member was Rep. Elijah E. Cummings (D-Md.), who would form a friendship with the top Republican on the panel, Rep. Trey Gowdy of South Carolina.
 The others were Reps.
 Adam Smith (D-Wash.), Adam B. Schiff (D-Calif.), Linda T. Sánchez (D-Calif.) and Tammy Duckworth (D-Ill.).

-Perhaps the most significant Democratic decision to play ball, though, came in the form of Clinton’s decision to testify.
-She did so for 11 hours despite already having testified at separate hearings on Benghazi in early 2013 — hearings that didn’t exactly go swimmingly.
-She was criticized for, at one point, downplaying the confused initial Obama administration version about just how the Benghazi attack came about.
+Perhaps the most significant Democratic decision to play ball, though, came in the form of Clinton’s testimony.
+She did so for 11 hours despite already having testified at hearings on Benghazi in early 2013 — hearings that didn’t exactly go swimmingly.
+She was criticized for, at one point, downplaying the confused initial Obama administration version of just how the Benghazi attacks came about.

 “With all due respect, the fact is we had four dead Americans,” Clinton said in one of the 2013 hearings.
 “Was it because of a protest or was it because of guys out for a walk one night who decided they’d go kill some Americans?
 What difference, at this point, does it make?”

 It did, of course, make a difference.
 Whatever one thought of the setup of the Benghazi probes, how they were prosecuted or how many there were, figuring out how four Americans were killed was relevant.
-It mattered both to the historical record and for learning lessons about how such things can be avoided.
+It mattered for the historical record and for learning lessons about how such things can be avoided.
 (Clinton avoided a repeat in her 2015 testimony.)

-But what’s remarkable, again, is the overlap with and the role reversal we’re seeing today.
+But what’s remarkable, again, is the overlap and the role reversal we’re seeing today.

 A top McCarthy aide, Mike Shields, made an argument strikingly similar to Clinton’s Benghazi-era one last week on CNN.
-Asked about the Jan.
-6 committee, Shields said that Jan.
-6 “affects no one’s lives in this country everyday.”
-He said he was glad, as a political strategist, to see Democrats focusing on this issue rather than bread-and-butter issues impacting Americans more broadly.
+Asked about the Capitol-riot committee, Shields said that Jan.
+6 “affects no one’s lives in this country every day.”
+He said he was glad, as a political strategist, to see Democrats focusing on this issue rather than bread-and-butter issues affecting Americans more broadly.

 If we’re being charitable, Shields didn’t necessarily say that what happened that day didn’t matter, as much as that it was a bad political move for Democrats to focus so much on it.

 But the parallels to Benghazi are again inescapable.
 The probing would do nothing to bring back those four Americans, but Republicans emphasized that getting to the bottom of how they died was important, as evidenced by the number of investigations and the years spent on them.
 Why is that worthy of so much probing but not an attack on the U.S. Capitol?
 There were a similar number of deaths.
 There were similar apparent intelligence failures.
 There were valid fears of a repeat if we didn’t figure out precisely how things broke down.
-And this one actually involves many more Americans — hundreds that tried to overturn an election on false pretenses and said out loud that they intended to harm then-Vice President Pence and others.
+And this one actually involves many more Americans — hundreds that tried to overturn an election on false pretenses and said out loud that they intended to harm then-Vice President Mike Pence and others.

 Of course, there is one final, very significant parallel that looms over all of this.
 And it’s what McCarthy himself once said about the political impact of the Benghazi probe.